Stenson to captain Europe in Ryder Cup

 The 45-year-old was a vice-captain to Padraig Harrington last September when Europe lost by a record 19-9 margin.

-The former Open champion has played in five Ryder Cups, winning three times.
+The 2016 Open champion has played in five Ryder Cups, winning three times.

-The 44th edition of the biennial event will be held at Italian course, which has been completely redeveloped for the event, from 29 September to 1 October.
+The 44th Ryder Cup will be held at the Italian course, which has been completely redeveloped for the biennial event, from 29 September to 1 October.

 "I am absolutely thrilled to be the European Ryder Cup captain - it is a huge honour and I was humbled to get the call confirming the news," Stenson said.